ncapps/React-Material-UI-Cookbook/README.md

 - Rendering tabs based on state
 - Create abstactions for tab content to simplify markup
 - Tab navigation with routes

+### Expansion Panels - Group content into panel sections
+- Applications are divided into sections so that users can mentally organize the information they're looking at.
+The `ExpansionPanel` component is one way that you can create these sections
+- Headers in `ExpansionPanel` components can be formatted.
+Typically, the Typography component is used to render text within an expansion panel header
+- Change the `variant` property of the `Typography` component to update the style
+- Scrollable panel content by setting a fixed height, updating the flexDirection to column, and setting overflow to 'auto'
+- Lazy loading panel content.
+You can wait for the user to expand the panel before making an API call to render the content in the `ExpansionPanelDetails` component